Book Alastair McIver

 Alastair McIver has a wide repertoire of stories from around the world, which he has incorporated into his hugely successful “Storyship” sessions.
-Alastair also likes to tell his own imaginative stories, as well as personal reminiscence, and stories made up on the spot.
+Alastair likes to share his own imaginative stories, as well as personal reminiscence and tales made up on the spot.
 His storytelling style is quirky, laid-back and inclusive, and he has an ability to form a strong rapport with his audience, especially children.

 Alastair has been telling stories as long as he can talk, with clear memories of telling dinosaur tales into a cheap tape recorder which went CLUNK-CLUNK-CLUNK when he was six.
 He grew up in Dumfries hearing stories of Charlie and Dobbin, a boy and his talking horse, invented by his father.
 As an adult, Alastair has introduced the Charlie and Dobbin stories to a new generation of young listeners!

-Alastair is a stalwart of the Glasgow storytelling clubs, the Better Crack Club and Even Better Crack Club, and was the regular MC of the former for over two years.
+Alastair is a stalwart of Glasgow storytelling clubs the Better Crack Club and Even Better Crack Club.
 He has also told at The Village Storytelling Centre, the Guid Crack Club and the Scottish Storytelling Centre.
-Alastair has also organised his own storytelling events, bringing Burns to life for adults in Tchai Ovna, and children in primary schools and bookshops, and runs monthly repertoire-building sessions for storytellers in Glasgow.
-He has won the Queen’s Quaich at the Girvan Folk Festival’s annual storytelling competition twice, and regularly tells at Glasgow’s West End Festival.
+Alastair has also organised his own storytelling events, bringing Burns to life for adults in Tchai Ovna and he has won the Queen’s Quaich at the Girvan Folk Festival’s annual storytelling competition twice, as well as regularly telling at Glasgow’s West End Festival.